MicrosoftDocs/sdk-api/sdk-api-src/content/shellapi/nf-shellapi-shellaboutw.md

 <b>Windows 2000, Windows XP, Windows Server 2003</b>: If the string pointed to by this parameter contains a separator (#), then the string must be writable.

 <b>Windows Vista, Windows Server 2008</b>: This string cannot exceed 200 characters in length.
+The contents of <b>szApp</b> will no longer show after "Microsoft", unless there is a # separator, in which case the part after the # will completely replace the first line.

 ### -param szOtherStuff [in, optional]